0xERR0R/blocky/docs/README.md

     # which response will be sent, if query is blocked:
     # zeroIp: 0.0.0.0 will be returned (default)
     # nxDomain: return NXDOMAIN as return code
+    # comma separated list of destination IP adresses (for example: 192.100.100.15, 2001:0db8:85a3:08d3:1319:8a2e:0370:7344).
+Should contain ipv4 and ipv6 to cover all query types.
+Useful with running web server on this address to display the "blocked" page.
     blockType: zeroIp
     # optional: automatically list refresh period in minutes.
 Default: 4h.
     # Negative value -> deactivate automatically refresh.